 Your retirement options

 When you reach age 55, you can access your pension savings any time after age 55 - even if you’re still working.
 This will change to age 57 from 6 April 2028.
 And you’ll have three main ways to enjoy the money you’ve saved – buy a secure income, dip in when it suits you or take it all as cash.
-You can also take up to a quarter of your retirement savings completely tax free.
+You can also take up to a quarter of your pension savings completely tax free.

 Find out more about your retirement options.